djansr1408/ImageCaptioning/README.md

-At the end, I would like to mention that this code is not written from scratch, but some parts are found on the internet and adjusted for this specific project.
+At the end, I would like to mention that this code is not written from scratch, some parts are found on the internet and adjusted for this specific project.